Stiggy-C/daisy/README.md

 imported and run on Apache Spark/Daisy.
 This class provides method to import the PMML file from file or internet or from S3.
 Imported PMML file will be converted to Spark model.
 Such model can be used by the predict method of this class.

 Spark engineers do not have to do anything special, he/she just need to extends this class and give it an unique (Spring) bean name when necessary.

 ## RESTful APIs
+Daisy provides the following APIs out of the box.
+The OpenAPI spec can be found [here](src/main/resources/openapi.yaml).

+### DatasetApiImpl

+[DatasetApiImpl](src/main/java/io/openenterprise/daisy/rs/DatasetApiImpl.java) provides the following endpoints:

+#### buildDataset
+POST (http|https:)//$host:$port/services/datasets/{beanName}?createTableOrViewPreference=$createTableOrViewPreference

 ### MlApiImpl

 [MlApiImpl](src/main/java/io/openenterprise/daisy/spark/sql/rs/MlApiImpl.java) provides the following endpoints: